-2.8 Arrival/departure report
+2.8 Arrival/Departure Report

-The use of QSHIPS programme is mandatory for notification of the impending arrival and subsequent movements of a vessel
+The use of the QSHIPS programme is mandatory for notification of the impending arrival and subsequent movements of a vessel.

-Owners or masters who are not using an agent are required to complete the Arrival/Departure Report and lodge it with Townsville VTS 48 hours before a vessel's arrival.
+Owners or masters who are not using an agent are required to complete an arrival/departure report and lodge it with Townsville VTS 48 hours before a vessel's arrival.
 The report is the base document for the raising of conservancy and pilotage fees.
-The report is to be emailed to Townsville VTS at: vtstownsville@msq.qld.gov.au
+The report is to be emailed to Townsville VTS at: vtstownsville@msq.qld.gov.au.